OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/cosmos-db/documentdb-sdk-dotnet-core.md

 ### <a name="a-name132132"></a><a name="1.3.2"/>1.3.2

-*   Podpora rozhraní .NET standardní 1.5 jako jeden z cílové architektury.
+*   Podpora rozhraní .NET standardní 1.5 jako jeden z hello cílové rozhraní.

 ### <a name="a-name131131"></a><a name="1.3.1"/>1.3.1